 James L. Fitzsimmons received his Ph.D. from Harvard University in 2002.
-He has taught at both the University of New Hampshire and the University of South Dakota and has held writing fellowships at Dumbarton Oaks, in Washington, D.C., and the University of East Anglia in the United Kingdom.
+He taught at a number of institutions before coming to Middlebury and has held writing fellowships at Dumbarton Oaks Research Library and Collections, in Washington, D.C., and the University of East Anglia in the United Kingdom.
 As a Mesoamerican archaeologist, his research interests include the anthropology of death, the rise of complex societies in Mesoamerica, and the origins of writing.

-Dr. Fitzsimmons is currently directing an archaeological project at the Classic Maya (250-850 AD) site of Zapote Bobal, Guatemala.
-Known as Hiix Witz, or ‘Jaguar Hill’ in ancient Maya times, this site features prominently in the history of famous Maya cities like Piedras Negras and Yaxchilan as both an adversary and an ally.
-Excavations have already uncovered a rich, undiscovered history portrayed in numerous hieroglyphic texts as well as the archaeological record.
+Dr. Fitzsimmons has either directed or been a member of several archaeological projects in the United States, Guatemala, and Honduras.
+His most recent project was centered at the Classic Maya (250-850 AD) site of Zapote Bobal, Guatemala.
+Known as Hiix Witz, or 'Jaguar Hill' in ancient Maya times, this site features prominently in the history of famous Maya cities like Piedras Negras and Yaxchilan as both an adversary and an ally.
+Excavations there uncovered a rich, undiscovered history portrayed in numerous hieroglyphic texts as well as the archaeological record; this history is in the process of being documented for a volume for the Corpus of Maya Hieroglyphic Inscriptions at the Peabody Museum (Harvard University).
+In terms of future fieldwork, Fitzsimmons is currently laying the foundation for a new project in Belize, which will involve not only excavations but also the creation of an archaeological field school.

-Dr. Fitzsimmons has offered courses on introductory archaeology, sociocultural anthropology, physical anthropology, death and the body, ancient Mesoamerican civilizations, Precolumbian art, and indigenous writing systems of the Americas.
+Dr. Fitzsimmons has offered introductory as well as upper-level courses in anthropology and archaeology.
+The former include courses in introductory archaeology, sociocultural anthropology, and physical anthropology, whereas the upper-level courses cover topics like mortuary behavior, indigenous writing systems of the Americas, ancient Mesoamerican societies, archaeological method and theory, and the archaeology of religion.
 In the classroom, he enjoys bringing archaeology and the other subdisciplines of anthropology together; he likewise draws upon general comparative material from the humanities and social sciences.
-He believes that a multidisciplinary approach to the ancient past not only allows students to engage archaeology from familiar angles, but also permits a richer interpretation of world prehistory and the people in it.
+He believes that a multidisciplinary approach to the ancient past not only allows students to engage archaeology from familiar angles but also permits a richer interpretation of world prehistory and the people in it.

 Courses offered in the past four years.